 The conference ‘Civil society support for refugees and migrants: decriminalising solidarity and providing humanitarian admission’, organised by the European Economic and Social Committee, gathered together activists, lawyers, NGOs and repre

-The ‘Overcoming Youth Marginalisation’ conference, organised by Human Rights Youth Organisation (HRYO) on 3 May 2017, brought together legal experts, policymakers and front-line practitioners to address the issue of young Europeans embracin
+The ‘Overcoming Youth Marginalisation’ conference, organised by Human Rights Youth Organisation, brought together legal experts, policymakers and front-line practitioners to address the issue of young Europeans embracing violent extremism.

 The Tandem project is an initiative that matches NGOs with refugees and asylum-seekers that want to do a 2 week-voluntary placement in Brussels